bbc/nmos-auth-server/oauth2_server/README.md

 Create Database and run the development server:

     $ flask initdb
-    $ flask run
+    $ flask run #use python app.py to run the server on the network

-Now, you can open your browser with `http://127.0.0.1:5000/`, login with any name you want.
+Now, you can open your browser with `http://127.0.0.1:5000/`.
+Click on the `sign-in` link to create an account.

 Before testing, we need to create a client: